ultimape/garden/README.md

 It is intended to act as a data-source for a more accessible version to be hosted on [[websites/personal/wovensoup]].

 I'm using [[software/tools/Foam]] to manipulate this repository.

+The links are smart enough to work with the raw GitHub markdown rendering, but it has been setup to run with GitHub Pages, so you can view web based version of this garden over on [https://ultimape.github.io/garden/](https://ultimape.github.io/garden/)

 ----